zack-bitcoin/amoveo-docs/crosschain_dex/README.md

 Amoveo's oracle has disadvantages:

 * It is slow.
 It takes at least a week to have a result.
 It can take longer, but in that case, the attacker who caused the oracle to take longer, they are paying any costs incurred by this delay.
+In practice, if you want to get your money out faster, you can sell your shares in the contract for 99% of their value to someone who is willing to wait for the oracle to finalize.
 * It only works if there is a way for the Amoveo oracle reporters to look up the account balance or transaction on the other blockchain to verify that the payment on that blockchain had occured.

 Alternative DEXs
 =========